The six Grothendieck operations on o-minimal sheaves

 {\bf Convention:} For the rest of the paper we will work in the category $\tDf$ (resp. $\tbA$ or $\tDfs$) and omit the tilde on objects and morphisms.
 We will say ``proper'' (resp. ``separated'' or ``complete'') instead of ``proper in $\tDf$'' (resp. ``separated in $\tDf$'' or ``complete in $\tDf$'').

-We will assume that all morphism that we consider in $\tDf$ are separated (this is the case for morphisms in $\tbA$ (Proposition \ref{prop morph tA} (2))).
-If $X$ in an object of $\tDf$ (resp. $\tbA$), then $\op (X)$ denotes the category of open subsets of $X$ with inclusions and $\opc (X)$ is the full sub-category of constructible open subsets of $X.$\\
+We will assume that all morphism and objects that we consider in $\tDf$ are separated.
+This is the case for morphisms and objects in $\tbA$ (by (A2) all objects of $\tbA$ are tildes of open definable subsets of objects complete in $\Df$ (i.e. Hausdorff and definably compact) and so are Hausdorff).

+If $X$ is an object of $\tDf$ (resp. $\tbA$), then $\op (X)$ denotes the category of open subsets of $X$ with inclusions and $\opc (X)$ is the full sub-category of constructible open subsets of $X.$\\

-Since our definition of the o-minimal proper direct image functor $f_{\dex }$ associated to a morphism $f:X\to Y$ in $\tDf$ is similar to the definition of the topological proper direct image functor $f_!$, we only replace proper in ${\rm Top}$ by proper in $\tDf$, we follow closely the proofs in topology (\cite[Chapter II, Sections 2.5 and 2.6]{ks1}) but we have to deal with: (i) the fact that the fibers $f^{-1}(\alpha )$ are often not objects of $\tDf$; (ii) the fact that cartesian squares in $\tDf$ are not cartesian squares in ${\rm Top}$; (iii) the fact that objects of $\tDf$ are not locally compact topological spaces.
+\begin{subsection}{Extended summary} Since our definition of the o-minimal proper direct image functor $f_{\dex }$ associated to a morphism $f:X\to Y$ in $\tDf$ is similar to the definition of the topological proper direct image functor $f_!$, we only replace proper in ${\rm Top}$ by proper in $\tDf$, we follow closely the proofs in topology (\cite[Chapter II, Sections 2.5 and 2.6]{ks1}) but we have to deal with: (i) the fact that the fibers $f^{-1}(\alpha )$ are often not objects of $\tDf$; (ii) the fact that cartesian squares in $\tDf$ are not cartesian squares in ${\rm Top}$; (iii) the fact that objects of $\tDf$ are not locally compact topological spaces.\\

-The most technical result is the Fiber formula (Corollary \ref{cor fibers of f!}) which is a consequence of the Relative fiber formula (Proposition \ref{prop f! and c}) in whose proof we use heavily the consequences of our assumptions (A0), (A1) and (A2) discussed in the Section \ref{section prelim}.
+The most technical result is the Fiber formula (Corollary \ref{cor fibers of f!}) which is a consequence of the Relative fiber formula (Proposition \ref{prop f! and c}) in whose proof we use heavily the consequences of our assumptions (A0), (A1) and (A2) discussed in the Subsection \ref{subsection tbA}.
 Our methods are different from those in semi-algebraic case: the fiber formula there (\cite[Chapter II, Corollary 8.8]{D3}) is obtained as a consequence of a Base change formula (\cite[Chapter II, Theorem 8.7]{D3}) and no semi-algebraic analogue of the Relative fiber formula is proved by Delfs.\\